yjlo123/runtime-tutorial/raw.md

 cal random
 ```

-You can call a function inside a function.
+You can invoke a function inside a function.
 ```runtime-embedded-box-0-260
 def func_a
  prt '== A start'